 With over 10,000 standard and customized products, we believe that we provide the most comprehensive portfolio of materials management solutions to the microelectronics industry.
-Our product lines address both the semiconductor and the data storage manufacturing markets.
-During the front-end semiconductor manufacturing process, we provide materials management products and services that preserve the integrity of wafers as they travel from wafer manufacturers to semiconductor manufacturers.
+Our product lines address both the semiconductor manufacturing process, we provide materials management products and services that preserve the integrity of wafers as they travel from wafer manufacturers to semiconductor manufacturers.
 As the wafers are subsequently processed, we provide wafer transport products that reliably interface with automated processing equipment.
 We also provide products that safely deliver processing chemicals from chemical manufacturers to containers at the fab and then from containers to process equipment within the fab.
 During the back-end semiconductor manufacturing process, we provide products that transport and handle completed integrated circuits during testing, assembly and packaging.
 Furthermore, we provide products that prevent degradation and damage to magnetic hard disk drives and read/write heads as they are processed and shipped.